CodeFellows-Curve/curve-front-end/src/markdown/competencies/growth-mindset/adaptability/4pt.md

 ---
-category: 'Business Acumen'
+category: 'Growth Mindset'
-proficiency: "Mission and Vision"
+proficiency: 'Adaptability'
-summary: 'Makes decisions that align work to support the company’s and product’s vision and goals, along with the team KPIs.'
+summary: 'Ability to cope with change positively and constructively.
+Actively seeks information to tests assumptions.
+Shifts approach in response to the demands of a changing situation by demonstrating resilience.'
 milestone: 4
 ---

 ### Milestone 4 summary.
 Override the digital divide with additional clickthroughs from DevOps.